vgmtrans/vgmtrans/src/value/formats/SculptSoftSnes/DriverNotes.md

 point count, point width, alternating-pan flag.
 Points are bytes except pitch, which uses little-endian words.
 Initial value is point zero; countdown starts at speed+1.
 The main loop advances it once in the same frame as the attack, before writing the voice registers.
-The remaining gate is max(0, rounded(duration-low-byte × gate-scale) − release-lead × speed).
+The remaining gate is max(0, scaled-duration − release-lead × speed), using the revision's duration scaling above.
 On a point advance, subtract speed.
 When it reaches zero, jump to loop-end (not loop-end+1) and continue into the release points.
 While it remains positive, passing loop-end jumps to loop-start.
 A final point that equals loop-end loops indefinitely; other final points freeze the value.